 What else is Joseph “considering” in v.
 20?
 He’s caught in the drama of the unprecedented, the drama of God doing the unimaginable.
 And he doesn’t have the advantage of having been previously visited by an angel to prepare him for what’s to come.
 No, he learns of Mary’s pregnancy from Mary, who no doubt relayed the details of Gabriel’s visit.
 But though Mary has Gabriel’s word to go on, Joseph has only Mary’s word.
 It’s only “after he had considered” these things (some read “while he considered” but the point is the same) that Joseph is then visited in a dream (only a dream?) by an angel who tells him, “Don’t be afraid to take Mary as your wife.”
 What’s that tell you?
 It tells me that Joseph was afraid to take Mary as his wife, that he had decided to divorce Mary and move on with his life.
 Had Joseph in fact decided to go through with the marriage, he would hardly need an angel to tell him not to be afraid to do so.

 These are all real people with real lives trying to figure faith out in unprecedented circumstances.
 They’re not actors playing rehearsed roles on a stage.
 What Joseph’s struggle tells me is that faith isn’t a superpower that gets downloaded into us from heaven when we do everything right.
 Faith is a gutsy, risky, heart-wrenching and messy path to take.
-And when we honestly struggle but still incline to take the next exit ramp off of faith’s demanding route, God is able to reassure us and strengthen our faith if our wills and hearts are truly his.
+And when we honestly struggle but still incline to take the next exit ramp off the difficult path and onto an easier one, God is able to reassure us and strengthen our faith if our wills and hearts are truly his.
 In this case the outcome was the birth of God, and that gives me a whole new appreciation for Joseph.

 Prayer: I’m humbled, God, that you choose real people to partner with you in unprecedented ways.
 Help me give my mundane life to you in the risky adventure of faith.